mefrem/bmad-orchestrating/README.md

 # BMAX - Orchestrating BMAD

-Autonomous software development using Claude Code and the BMAD method for Agile software development with AI.
+Automating [BMAD!](https://github.com/bmad-code-org/BMAD-METHOD) BMAD is incredible—it automates the Agile development of software so you have more time to do other things, like focus on your user!
+However, BMAD's implementation phase requires manual oversight.
+What if we... automated it?
+Enter BMAX: automate the orchestration of your BMAD project's implementation phase.

 ## QuickStart Checklist

+**This project assumes you already have a `prd.md` and an `architecture.md` created with the PM and Architect agents, respectively.
+See the [quickstart guide](https://github.com/bmad-code-org/BMAD-METHOD/blob/main/src/modules/bmm/docs/quick-start.md#the-complete-flow-visualized) for the product development pipeline/flow.
+You could also type `/analyst` and start the whole process from scratch.**

 - Clone this repo: `git clone https://github.com/mefrem/BMAX.git <project_name>
-  - Remove this repo from your git: `git remote remove origin` (so you can push your local project to your Github, not this repo)
+  - Remove this repo from your git: `git remote remove origin`
 - In terminal, start Claude with `--dangerously-skip-permissions` and paste the `orchestrator.md` contents to your main Claude Code chat.
   - That chat will invoke subagents as needed, and will continue for **1 entire Epic** by default.
 You can edit the prompt if you want to implement for X stories, or till 100% completion, etc.
 - Disregard "cowboy-mode.md" UNLESS you want to parallelize (in which case, see [cowboy-mode](##cowboy-mode)) (warning, experimental)